EzioTheDeadPoet/GOG_CreationClub_Renamer/README.md

 # How to use

 To use this extract the [latest release](https://github.com/EzioTheDeadPoet/GOG_CreationClub_Renamer/releases/latest) into your GOG Skyrim Data folder and run the exe file.

+Just make sure to refresh your Windows Explorer Window after running the tool because windows might not update the changed file names visually.